 Inactive Backup Chain of a Backup Job

-When a backup job is being executed for the first time, Veeam Backup & Replication creates an initial full backup file that contains complete information about the VMs that are being backed up.
-Each subsequent backup job sessions initiate creation of new incremental backup files that contain only changes which have occurred since the last backup session.
+When a backup job runs for the first time, Veeam Backup & Replication creates an initial full backup file.
+It contains complete information about the VMs that are being backed up.
+With each subsequent backup job session, new incremental backup files are created.
+They contain only the changes that have occurred since the last backup session.

-To move data to object storage repositories, an active backup chain must be reset, that is, transformed into inactive.
+For Forward incremental backup method, the active backup chain is the one that has not yet been sealed with a new full backup file.
+To move data to the capacity extent, an active backup chain must be reset, that is, transformed into inactive.

-To transform an active backup chain into inactive, a new Active Full (or Synthetic Full) backup file must be created for such a chain.
-This can be done either manually, as described in Performing Active Full Backup, or you can configure a schedule, according to which new active full backups will be created automatically, as described in Active Full Backup.
+To transform an active backup chain into inactive, a new Active Full (or Synthetic Full) backup file must be created for this chain.
+This can be done either manually, as described in Performing Active Full Backup.
+Else, you can configure a schedule according to which new active or synthetic full backups will be created automatically, as described in Active Full Backup and Synthetic Full Backup.

-The following figure shows both inactive and active backup chains created with the incremental method.
-The inactive backup chain consisting of one .vbk file and five .vib files can easily be offloaded once it satisfies validation criteria, whereas the active backup chain consisting of a .vbk file and a .vib file would continue to grow with another incremental backups until it is reset by another full backup and so on.
+The following figure shows both inactive and active backup chains created with the forward incremental method.
+The inactive backup chain consisting of one .vbk file and five .vib files.
+They can be offloaded.
+The active backup chain consisting of a .vbk file and a .vib file will continue to append other incremental backups until it is reset by another full backup.

-The same applies to backup chains created with the reverse-incremental method, except for in this method, all the .vrb files starting from the third restore point will be considered inactive automatically, as illustrated in the Figure A below.
-That said, you do not have to create an Active Full (nor Synthetic Full) backup manually unless you want to offload all the restore points including a .vbk file and the first two .vrb files, as illustrated in the Figure B.
+The same applies to the backup chains created with the reverse-incremental method.
+In this case, all the .vrb files starting from the third restore point will be considered inactive automatically, as illustrated in the Figure A below.
+Thus, you do not need to create an Active Full (nor Synthetic Full) backup manually unless you want to offload all the restore points including the most recent .vbk file and the first two .vrb files, as illustrated in the Figure B.

-Mind that a full backup file and the first two incremental backup files (that is, two .vrb files that immediately follow a .vbk file) will never be offloaded until another full backup file is created successfully, as illustrated in the Figure B.
+Mind that a full backup file and the first two incremental backup files (that is, two .vrb files that immediately follow the most recent .vbk file) will not be offloaded until another full backup file is created successfully, as illustrated in the Figure B.

 Consider the following examples: